YinHK-gameDev/unity-learn/lighting/README.md

 >  In Unity, your Project can use real-time lighting, baked lighting, or a mix of the two (called **mixed lighting**).

 - **Global illumination**:
-  Global illumination is **a group of techniques** that **model both direct and indirect lighting to provide realistic lighting results**.
-Unity has two global illumination systems, which combine direct and indirect lighting.
+  Global illumination is **a group of techniques** that **model both direct and indirect lighting to provide realistic lighting results**. \
+  **Unity has two global illumination systems**, which combine direct and indirect lighting.
   - **Baked Global Illumination system**:
     Consists of **lightmappers**, **Light Probes**, and **Reflection Probes**. \
     **There are three options for baking**: